Belief propagation: Description of the sum-product algorithm

 As shown by the previous formula: the complete marginalization is reduced to a sum of products of simpler terms than the ones appearing in the full joint distribution.
 This is the reason that belief propagation is sometimes called sum-product message passing, or the sum-product algorithm.

 In a typical run, each message will be updated iteratively from the previous value of the neighboring messages.
 Different scheduling can be used for updating the messages.
-In the case where the graphical model is a tree, an optimal scheduling allows to reach convergence after computing each messages only once (see next sub-section).
+In the case where the graphical model is a tree, an optimal scheduling converges after computing each message exactly once (see next sub-section).
 When the factor graph has cycles, such an optimal scheduling does not exist, and a typical choice is to update all messages simultaneously at each iteration.

 Upon convergence (if convergence happened), the estimated marginal distribution of each node is proportional to the product of all messages from adjoining factors (missing the normalization constant):

 Likewise, the estimated joint marginal distribution of the set of variables belonging to one factor is proportional to the product of the factor and the messages from the variables:

 In the case where the factor graph is acyclic (i.e. is a tree or a forest), these estimated marginal actually converge to the true marginals in a finite number of iterations.
 This can be shown by mathematical induction.